If you’re thinking of owning the cute Peruvian guinea pig, you’re in the right place.

 If you want to house your Peruvian cavies indoors, position their cage in a quiet room that’s away from draughts, direct sunlight, vents, and heaters.

 It’s also a good idea to use a lid or cover to prevent your piggy from escaping or being in reach of any other animals in your home.

 If you’re planning on keeping your Peruvian guinea pig, consider installing fencing around their hutch to help protect them from predators such as foxes and cats.

 Once you’ve got your Peruvian piggy’s cage all set up, you’ll next have to consider bedding types.

-The best bedding for your Peruvian cavy should be absorbent, soft, and able to control odors.
+The best bedding for guinea pigs, especially for your Peruvian cavy, should be absorbent, soft, and able to control odors.